alphagov/notifications-admin/docs/index.md

   At first your service will be in trial mode.
 When you’re fully integrated and ready to go live, send a request to the GOV.UK Notify team.

-3. Add a template to be able to send sms and email notifications.
+3. Add a template so you can send sms and email notifications.
 You can personalise the template using double brackets for replaceables.
 For example:

   Dear ((name))